From operator categories to topological operads: Introduction

 To prove this, we pass to a different way of describing weak operads and their algebras, which will only work for a special class of operator categories that we call \emph{perfect} (\S \ref{sect:perfect}).
 In effect, a perfect operator category $\Phi$ admits a universal way of adding elements to any object.
 This defines a monad on $\Phi$ (\S \ref{sect:canonicalmonad}), and the free algebras for this monad form a supplementary category $\Lambda(\Phi)$, called the \emph{Leinster category} (\S \ref{sect:Leinster}), which provides an alternative way of parametrizing the operations of an operad over $\Phi$.
-In many examples, it turns out that this Leinster category is in fact quite familiar (Ex. \ref{exm:LambdaFisGamma}, \ref{exm:LambdaOisDelta}, and \ref{exm:LambdaOnisThetan}):

-(The last of these is Joyal's category of disks.)
 Our second model of the homotopy theory of weak operads over a perfect operator category --- that of \emph{$\Phi$-quasioperads} --- is a natural generalization of Lurie's theory of $\infty$-operads (\S \ref{sect:Luriestyle}).
 In effect, a $\Phi$-quasioperad is an inner fibration $\fromto{X^{\otimes}}{N\Lambda(\Phi)}$ enjoying certain properties analogous to the ones developed by Lurie.
 We show that this and our original model of the homotopy theory of weak operads over $\Phi$ are equivalent in manner compatible with changes of operator category and the formation of $\infty$-categories of algebras (\S \ref{sect:equivalence}).

-Now our characterization of the operads $E_n$ essentially follows directly from results of Lurie \cite{HA}.
-This result is closely related to the results of Ayala and Hepworth \cite{ayalahep}.